Eddeep: Fast eddy-current distortion correction for diffusion MRI with deep learning: Evaluations

 \subsection{Results}

 Animations for qualitative assessment of the translation and distortion correction are provided as supplementary material.\\ \textbf{Translator:} The quality of the translators was evaluated for each b-values using MSE between the translated image and the target $b_\mathrm{ref}$ average image.
 Results are shown in Fig.~\ref{transfig}.
 As expected, for a given amount of augmentation, increasing the number of training samples leads to better results.
-Interestingly, with only 8 subjects and data augmentation, one can reach similar performances as with 32 subjects without augmentation.\\ \\ \textbf{Registration model:} Those models were compared against FSL~Eddy, the state-of-the-art tool for this task.
+Interestingly, with only 8 subjects and data augmentation, one can reach similar performances as with 32 subjects without augmentation.\\

+\textbf{Registration model:} Those models were compared against FSL~Eddy, the state-of-the-art tool for this task.
 We used, for each b-value, the voxel-wise intensity standard deviation across volumes near the interface between cortical gray matter and CSF as an indicator of the amount of misalignment.
 This is motivated by the observation that mismatch of this interface across volumes will generate higher values of standard deviation compared to when this interface is well aligned across volumes.
-To quantify this, we extracted a mask of this interface (subtraction of a dilated (2 iterations) and eroded (iterations) brain mask from FSL BET~\cite{bet}).
+To quantify this, we extracted a mask of this interface (subtraction of a dilated (2 iterations) and eroded (4 iterations) brain mask from FSL BET~\cite{bet}).
 Results are shown in Fig.~\ref{corrfig}.
 Correction is better for full models where the training of the registration was done with a sample of size M. Among those, interestingly, $R_M^+\circ T_S$ does not seem to be penalized by the training sample size S of its translator.
 Correction with the best performing models lead to output very similar to FSL~Eddy.